webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 The amount of `CSRC` identifiers that follow after the `SSRC`, and before the payload.

 #### Marker (M)
-The marker bit has no pre-set meaning, and is up to the user.
+The marker bit has no pre-set meaning, and can be used however the user likes.

 In some cases it is set when a user is speaking.
 It is also commonly used to mark a keyframe.